-Alex Eisenberg joined LADA as Digital Manager in May 2012 where he leads on digital projects and initatives.
+Alex Eisenberg joined LADA as Digital Manager in May 2012, and leads on digital projects and initatives; Alex's job title was changed to Digital Programmes Manager in 2017.
 Alex works as a curator and producer on projects with artists, young people and independent organsiations with a focus on the intersection between performance and digital technology.
 He also works as an artist making performance, video and digital work in a series of collaborations.
-He has a BA in History from the University of Nottingham and and MA in Contemprary Performance from Royal Centrel School of Speech and Drama.
+He has a BA in History from the University of Nottingham and and MA in Contemprary Performance from Royal Central School of Speech and Drama.

 Megan Vaughan joined LADA as Programmes Manager in April 2016.
 Megan previously worked in administration and project support for a number of arts organisations, including Manchester Opera House, Metro-Boulot-Dodo, Fierce Festival and Company of Angels, where she was General Manager.
 Megan has a BA in Arts Management from De Montfort University and an MA in Critical and Cultural Theory from the University of Brighton.
 Alongside her work at LADA, Megan is a blogger and arts journalist, mentoring on several programmes for young and aspiring critics.